karishdsa/ERASE/README.md

 **1. Intersection :** Get the SNPs common to the ASE and two annotation datasets by running *getIntersectionMae()*.
 The function takes as input the overlap of the SNPs examined for ASE and each of the SNP annotation dataset separately.
-This can be obtained by running *getIntersection()* for each SNP annotation , ASE dataset combination.
+This can be obtained by running *getIntersection()* for each SNP annotation and ASE dataset combination.

    #### Example
    *ase_annotation1 <- getIntersection(<df_ase>, <df_snpAnn1>)*
    *ase_annotation2 <- getIntersection(<df_ase>, <df_snpAnn2>)*

    *ase_ann1_ann2 <- getIntersectionMae(ase_annotation1, ase_annotation2)*

+   See help() for more details, optional parameters and their defaults.

 **2. Randomization and Transformation :** Run the Randomization process with *randomization()* twice, using the overlapping SNPs obtained from the previous step, to get the scores for each of the SNP annotations.